 Most will say, “I have always believed Jesus is the Son of God.”
 Don’t all Christians believe that?
 The sad reality is that most professed Christians do not believe Jesus to be the Son of God if they subscribe to their denominational statements of belief.

 Almost all Christians state, “Jesus is the Son of God,” but there are different meanings attached to these words.
-Jehovah’s Witnesses say that Jesus is the Son of God, but when asked to explain, say that Jesus was the first angel that God created and was no different than Lucifer or the other angels.
-Roman Catholics say that Jesus is the Son of God, but when they are asked to explain, say that He is part of the same substance of God and is the same age as His Father.
+Jehovah's Witnesses say that Jesus is the Son of God, but when asked to explain, say that Jesus was the first angel that God created and was no different from Lucifer or the other angels.
+Roman Catholics say that Jesus is the Son of God, but when they are asked to explain, say that the Father is God, the Son is God, and the Holy Spirit is God, and yet there are not three Gods but one God.
 Others will explain that Jesus is a co-eternal companion of God whom God declared to be His Son even though He is not really His Son.
 And yet others will tell you that Jesus became the Son of God when He was born in Bethlehem and was not the Son of God in any other sense.

 Every one of these explanations denies that Jesus is the Son of God in some way.
-The Bible says, “Who is a liar but he that denieth that Jesus is the Christ?
+The trinity doctrine denies there really is a divine father and a divine son, which according to the Scriptures is the epitome of false teaching.
+Because according to the Word of God, a denial of both the Father and the Son is antichrist.
+“Who is a liar but he that denieth that Jesus is the Christ?
 He is antichrist, that denieth the Father and the Son.
-Whosoever denieth the Son, the same hath not the Father: (but) he that acknowledgeth the Son hath the Father also.”
+Whosoever denieth the Son, the same hath not the Father: but he that acknowledgeth the Son hath the Father also.”
 1 John 2:22-23.
-We must not to deny the Son of God just so that we can uphold a Church doctrine that is not taught in the Bible.
-See also 1 John 5:10-13
+Notice John says nothing about denying the Holy Spirit.
+We must not deny the Son of God just so we can uphold a Church doctrine that is not taught in the Bible.

 Who do you worship?